Is getting a Social Media marketing Certification worth it?

 On another note, when talking about social media and certifications, getting a certification from Georgetown except from the name behind it won’t add much value to you as a professional.
 Why?
 Because they are not that much exposed and enrolled actively in digital marketing.
 Most of the people that you will find at these big universities know theory, but they don’t know practical implementation.
 And if you don’t know how to put theory into action, what’s the point.
 So, getting a certification from a top tier digital marketer company is probably a direction you want to head to because they are the leading source in social media platform marketing.

-It wouldn’t hurt to get certified, but if you know your industry, it’s not necessary.
+It wouldn’t hurt to get certified, but if you know your industry, it’s not necessary, just like in SEO.
 The clients you are looking for will prefer results to education because many of them are also self-taught and will respect that.
 Let them know it’s not obligatory, but it would really help you professionally.
 Make this the center-focus on your site and of your marketing campaign.

 A conclusion?
 Yeah, just jump out there and start having success.
 That type of documentation beats a university certification any day.
 But if you must get certified, do it with a group/organization that have done what you want to do.